Rexxar-Jack-Remar/lotus/lib/Dataflow/APA/README.md

 ## Layering

 - `Core/` is generic and does not depend on LLVM.
-- `Solver/` is generic and builds/evaluates path expressions.
+- `Solver/` contains both the generic intraprocedural elimination engines and the call-string interprocedural worklist solver.
-- `Adapters/LLVM/` maps LLVM CFGs into the generic problem interface.
+- `Adapters/LLVM/` maps LLVM CFGs / ICFGs into the generic problem interfaces.
 - `Analyses/LLVM/` supplies lattice semantics and transfer behavior for concrete analyses.